-Finish and Color
+Finish and color

-Generally the powder coat finishes used today are excellent for most environments.
-Their endurance and color retention are excellent.
-The 'Bronze' tone is the most common, bur a variety of other colors are available.
-See the color chart or check with a customer service representative.
+Generally the powder coat finishes used today are excellent for most environments due to their endurance and color retention.
+The 'Bronze' color is the most common, but a variety of other colors are available.
+See the color chart or consult your lighting representative at Eaton for assistance.

-Auxiliary Lighting
+Auxiliary lighting

 Frequently, besides general purpose area lighting, poles may also be used for special task lighting applications such as building or sign illumination.
 These lights may be mounted at various locations on the pole.
 The EPA, quantity and MH of these lights should also be entered on the Data Work Sheets for Poles Sheet.
-Consult the factory for assistance.
+Consult your lighting representative at Eaton for assistance.

-Special Loadings
+Special loadings

-Signs, banners, pennants or holiday decorations are not to be installed on poles without the consent of Cooper Lighting Solutions lighting division.
+Auxilary equipment, such as cameras, banners, signs, pennants, speakers, or holiday decorations are not to be installed on poles without the consent of Eaton's lighting division.
 Please contact the factory or a representative and provide the area, size, weight and the pole location of these items such that a pole of sufficient size can be recommended.
-Pole-topole banners are not recommended without a special engineering analysis.
-Consult the factory.
+Consult your lighting representative at Eaton for assistance in non-standard applciations.

-Special Requirements
+Special requirements

-For special engineering codes, breakaway requirements, T-Bases, CCTV applications, bridge mounting locations, please consult with the factory.
+For special engineering codes, breakaway requirements, T-bases, CCTV applications with lighting fixtures, and bridge mounting locations, please consult your lighting representative at Eaton for assistance.